-If the property is owned for less than two years you'll need to consider if the bright-line test applies to the sale.
+Depending on how long you've owned the property, you'll need to consider if the bright-line test applies to the sale (see page 14).

 If a property owner or an associate is involved in the business of dealing in land, building and construction work, or in a business or undertaking involving developing or subdividing land, the time the property has been owned before its sale becomes an important consideration for tax purposes.